Best Things to Do in Prague

 The Old Town is a labyrinth of streets.
 Start walking from the Old Town Square, take a few lefts and rights and see where it leads you.
 Maybe you will some more examples of beautiful architecture or a cosy bar or restaurant.

-12. Climb Petrin Hill
+12. Things to do in Prague - Climb Petrin Hill

 Petrin Hill is located on the left bank of the Vltava River.
 Here you will get panoramic views of the city.
 It is a pleasant walk to the top of the hill and there are many benches along the way to rest yourself.
 Or you can get the funicular train to the top of the hill and just walk down the hill.
 At the top, you will find a miniature version of the Eiffel Tower, beautifully landscaped gardens and the unusual Church of St Michael.

-13. Experience David Cerny's Art
+13. Things to do in Prague - Experience David Cerny's Art

 David Cerny is an extremely talented Czech sculptor and artist.
 His work can be seen in many locations in Prague.
 One of Cerny's most creative contributions to Prague was the "Tower Babies" which were a series of crawling infants attached to Žižkov Television Tower.
 Other examples of Cerny's work are, the "Statue of St. Wenceslas riding a dead horse" (located at the Lucerna Centre), "Statue of Sigmund Freud hanging by one hand" (located at the intersection of Husova and Skorepka streets in the Old Town) and the "Peeing Statues" (located just outside the Franz Kafka Museum in Malá Strana).

-14. Wenceslas Square
+14. Things to do in Prague - Wenceslas Square

 Wenceslas Square is in main ways the nucleus of Prague.
 It is the centre of the business and cultural communities in the New Town of Prague.
 Many historical events occurred there, and it is a traditional setting for demonstrations, celebrations, and other public gatherings.
 The square is named after Saint Wenceslas, the patron saint of Bohemia.
 Formerly known as Koňský trh (Horse Market) as there was a Horse Market on the street for centuries.
 In 1848 it was renamed Svatováclavské Náměstí (Saint Wenceslas Square) and eventually got shortened to Václavské Náměstí (Wenceslas Square).
 It is more a boulevard than a Square as Wenceslas Square has the shape of a rectangle.
 The street is dominated by the grand Czech National Museum and the St. Wenceslas Equestrian Monument.
 Today there are many restaurants, shops, hotels and bars along the street.